Terracotta-OSS/terracotta-core/README.txt

 #7).

 ******************************************************************************
-6. To start/stop TC server from the build (not using kit)
+6. To start/stop TC server and Dev Console from the build (not using kit)
 ******************************************************************************
 under "deploy" module, run: